DIY Finishing - Finishing Techniques

 Sanding wood before finishing

-Defects arising during assembly can be rectified when white grinding.
-It is the key to a quality finish.
-Careful sanding of the workpiece will remove fine, superficial scratches.
+Assembly faults can be rectified when white grinding.
+This is the key to a quality finish.
+Careful sanding will remove fine, superficial scratches.
 Sanding can also remove traces of glue, excess putty or handling stains.

 Unfortunately, this is also where new defects can occur.
-Sanding with paper that is too fine-grained can compromise staining.
-When sanding perpendicularly between elements, if the sanding is not done along the grain on both elements, the one that has been sanded perpendicular to the grain will show scratches when staining.
+Sanding with too fine-grained paper can compromise coloring.
+When sanding perpendicularly between elements, if the sanding is not done along the grain on both elements, the one sanded perpendicular to the grain will show scratches when staining.

-Sometimes defects can appear at the final inspection, even if everything seemed fine after finishing.
-There are cases where the furniture is assembled not before but after the parts have been finished.
-If they have not been left to dry for the recommended time, impressions and scratches from the tools used for assembly may appear on the lacquer film.
+Sometimes defects can appear during the final inspection, even if everything looked fine after finishing.
+There are cases where the furniture is not assembled before, but after the parts have been finished.
+If they have not been left to dry for the recommended time, impressions and scratches may appear on the varnish film from the tools used for assembly.

-In general, for normal drying products, a 24-hour lead time is recommended before assembly and packaging.
-During this time, the film formation process is definitive and the film hardens in depth and not only superficially.
-Time is also needed to remove any solvent remaining in the film.
-If it is not completely removed, and the furniture is wrapped in plastic film, the solvent removed may soften the film again and impressions may appear on it.
+In general, for products with normal drying, a time of 24 hours before assembly and packaging is recommended.
+During this time, the film formation process is finalized and the film hardens not only superficially but also in depth.
+Time is also needed to remove the solvent that remains in the film.
+If it is not completely removed, and the furniture is wrapped in plastic film, the removed solvent may soften the film again and prints may appear on the film.

 photo source: wiggersfurniture.blogspot.com